“Social media is not just a spoke on the wheel of marketing. It’s becoming the way entire bicycles are built.” – Ryan Lilly, author

 Social media, two words that were relatively non-existent 15 years ago, have now become a vital part of everyday business, so much so that entire campaigns are now focused around them.
 Facebook, YouTube, Twitter, LinkedIn and Instagram are some of the top social channels used by businesses today.

 Before your company dives deeper into social media, it’s important to remember what your company stands for and what you want to portray across each platform.
 Your brand, target audience, leadership team, company policies and imagery all play key parts in how you will be received on social media.
+If you need help with expanding your business you could check this site out.
+It could help you and your employees learn if executive coaching is worth it at Leetsconsortium and you’ll be armed to make the right decision.

 While each business and brand is different, the following tips can help you prepare as you dive headfirst into social media: